-Stress is basically a good and necessary function for us that has enabled us to get out of dangerous situations, especially in the past.
-In the past, stress was an acute reaction to immediate danger such as a hungry lion.
-It was a short-term and transient stress response developed to benefit our survival and followed by recovery.
+Stress is basically a good and necessary function of ours that has allowed us to survive dangerous situations, especially in the past.
+In the past, stress was an acute reaction to immediate danger, such as a hungry lion.
+It was a short-term and transient stress reaction developed to benefit our survival and was followed by recovery.

-In today's society, we live with a different type of stress where deadly animals are not the most common cause but it is about everyday puzzles, work, relationships, finances, separations and social situations as examples.
-Moreover, stress today is rarely acute and short-lived as it was in the past, but long-term and chronic.
-This long-term form of stress does not benefit us, but is, on the contrary, downright harmful.
-We need recovery to endure and without it, the body never gets the rest it needs to replenish itself with new energy.
+In today's society, we live with a different type of stress where deadly animals are not the most common cause, but it is about everyday puzzles, work, relationships, finances, separations and social situations, for example.
+Stress today is also rarely acute and short-term as it was in the past, but long-term and chronic.
+This long-term form of stress does not benefit us, but on the contrary is downright harmful.
+We need recovery to be able to cope and without it, the body never gets the rest it needs to replenish new energy.

 Signs that you are stressed

-When you feel stressed, it means a big energy boost for the body and can cause many different symptoms.
-Some of the most common symptoms are, difficulty concentrating, poor memory, moodiness and anxiety, sleep problems, easily irritated, fatigue, stomach problems, muscle pain, comfort eating, palpitations, dizziness, pressure on the chest, headaches, etc.
+When you feel stressed, it takes a huge energy boost for the body and can cause many different symptoms.
+Some of the most common symptoms are difficulty concentrating, poor memory, depression and anxiety, sleep problems, irritability, fatigue, stomach problems, muscle pain, comfort eating, heart palpitations, dizziness, chest pressure, headaches, etc.

 What often happens if you deal with chronic stress over a long period of time is that it leads to exhaustion and burnout.
 The road back from burnout can be long and requires a lot of work, so it's important to take the warning signs seriously and do something about your situation before it gets too far.